festim-dev/FESTIM/docs/source/userguide/export_post_processing.rst

 Running this should produce a file called ``mobile_conc.xdmf`` in the current directory.
 The file can then be opened in Paraview or any other software that can read XDMF files.

-For transient simulations, by default, ``XDMFExport`` will export the solution at each timestep.
+For transient simulations, by default, :class:`festim.XDMFExport` will export the solution at each timestep.
 It is however possible to change this behaviour in order to limit the number of times the file is written to.
 By setting the ``mode`` attribute to ``10`` for example, the solution will be exported every 10 timesteps.
 Setting it to ``last`` will export the solution only at the last timestep.